grafana/mimir/docs/configuration/arguments.md

   Limit the maximum number of requests being handled by an ingester at once.
 This setting is critical for preventing ingesters from using an excessive amount of memory during high load or temporary slow downs.
 When this limit is reached, new requests will fail with an HTTP 500 error.

-## Storage

-- `s3.force-path-style`

-  Set this to `true` to force the request to use path-style addressing (`http://s3.amazonaws.com/BUCKET/KEY`).
-By default, the S3 client will use virtual hosted bucket addressing when possible (`http://BUCKET.s3.amazonaws.com/KEY`).

-## DNS Service Discovery
+## DNS service discovery

-Some clients in Cortex support service discovery via DNS to find addresses of backend servers to connect to (ie. caching servers).
+Some clients in Mimir support service discovery via DNS to find addresses of backend servers to connect to (ie. caching servers).
 The clients supporting it are:

 - [Blocks storage's memcached cache](../blocks-storage/store-gateway.md#caching)
 - [All caching memcached servers](./config-file-reference.md#memcached-client-config)